AeroMAPS/AeroCM/README.md

 Development
 ------------------

-As a developer, the use of poetry is recommended, even if a requirements file is also available.
+As a developer, the use of poetry is recommended.

 You can install the required packages with this command: